CppMicroServices/CppMicroServices/README.rst

 You may use older compilers, but certain functionality may not be available.
 Check the warnings printed during configuration of your build tree.
-The following are the absolut minimum requirements:
+The following are the absolute minimum requirements:

 - GCC 4.6
 - Clang 3.1